Government and Community Relations

 The program is guided by team leads, who identify opportunities for health system employees to give back to the communities that the health system serves.
 Organizations such as Meals on Wheels, Ronald McDonald House Charities, Sacramento Food Bank and Family Services, Soil Born Farms and WEAVE are just a few of the organizations employees have worked with.

-There is not a required time committment to be involved in the SOS program.
-Health System faculty, students and staff interested in joining the SOS program can call the main office at (916) 734-5441 or e-mail email@example.com.
+There is not a required time commitment to be involved in the SOS program.
+Health System faculty, students and staff interested in joining the SOS program can call the main office at (916) 734-5441 or e-mail firstname.lastname@example.org.

 UC Davis Health System is providing a seasonal weekly Farmers Market for Health System staff, faculty and students, as well as the local community and surrounding neighborhoods.
 The market brings healthy, seasonal, and convenient food options to the Health System community.